Learning Fast and Slow: PROPEDEUTICA for Real-time Malware Detection: Implementation Details

-We use the atrous convolutional layer~\cite{yu2015multi} (a variant of convolutional layers) after the inception model.
-Atrous convolution layer as a dilated convolutional layer allows us to enlarge the field-of-view of filters.
-It employs spatially small convolution kernels to keep both computation and number of parameters contained without increasing the number of parameters and the amount of computation.
-Thus, it represents an efficient mechanism to increase the field of view in the convolutional layers.
-The output of the atrous convolutional layer can be described as:

-where $y(i)$ denotes the output of Atrous convolutional layer of $x(i)$ with filter $w(k)$ of length $K$. $r$ is the ratio of dilation.

-We deploy batch normalization after convolutional layers to speed up the training process~\cite{ioffe2015batch} and a non-linear activation function, ReLU to avoid saturation.
+\textbf{ResNext blocks.} \deepm uses six ResNext blocks to extract different sizes of n-gram system calls in the sliding window.
+Conventional sliding window methods leverage small windows of system call sequences and, therefore, experience challenges when modeling long sequences.
+These conventional methods represent features in a rather simple way (e.g., only counting the total number of system calls in the windows without local information of each system calls), which may be inadequate for a classification task.
+The design of ResNext follows the implementation in~\cite{xie2017aggregated}.
+Each ResNext block aggregates multiple sets of convolutional neural networks with the same topology.
+ResNext blocks extract different n-grams to avoid blind spots in detection.
+Residual blocks perform short cuts between blocks to improve the training of deep layers.
+Batch normalization is applied to speed up the training process after convolutional layers and a non-linear activation function, ReLU to avoid saturation.

 \textbf{Long Short-Term Memory (LSTM) Layers.} The internal dependencies between system calls include meaningful context information or unknown patterns for identifying malicious behaviors.
-To leverage this information, we adopt one of the recurrent architectures, LSTM~\cite{hochreiter1997long}, for its strong capability on learning meaningful temporal/sequential patterns in a sequence and reflecting internal state changes modulated by the recurrent weights.
-This architecture is proved robust against noises in input sequences.

-Our LSTM layers gather information from the first two streams: process-wide n-gram sequence and density sequence.
+To leverage this information, \deepm adopts one of the recurrent architectures, LSTM~\cite{hochreiter1997long}, for its strong capability of learning meaningful temporal/sequential patterns in a sequence and reflecting internal state changes modulated by the recurrent weights.
+LSTM networks can avoid gradient vanishing and learn long-term dependencies by using forget gates.
+LSTM layers gather information from the first two streams: process-wide n-gram sequence and density sequence.

-\textbf{Fully Connected Layers.} A fully connected layer is deployed to encode system-wide frequency.
-Then, it is concatenated with n-gram three fully-connected layers to gather both sequence-based process information and frequency-based system-wide information.
-The output of last fully-connected layer is transformed into the probability of a process being malicious, through a softmax activation layer.
+\textbf{Fully Connected Layers.} \deepm deploys a fully connected layer is deployed to encode system-wide frequency.
+Then, it is concatenated with the output of bi-directional LSTMs to gather both sequence-based process information and frequency-based system-wide information.
+The last fully-connected layer with the softmax function outputs the prediction with probabilities.

+\xy{Moreover, we adopt three popular techniques to avoid overtraining in \deepm.
+1) We add a Dropout layer~\cite{srivastava2014dropout} with a dropout rate of 0.5 following the fully connected layer; 2) We include batch normalization~\cite{ioffe2015batch} in the ResNext blocks after the convolutional layers; 3) We use 20\% training data as a validation set and apply early stopping when the loss on the validation set does not decrease.}